erictt/computer-science-learning/source/_posts/cs6250/week-2-transport-and-application-layers.md

     * Finally, the TCP server receives the connection request, and the server creates a socket that is identified by the four-tuple source IP, source port, destination IP, and destination port.
     * The server uses this socket identifier to demultiplex incoming data and forward them to this socket.
 Now, the TCP connection is established and the client and server can send and receive data between one another.

-* an example connection establishment.
+* An example connection establishment.
     * <img src="https://i.imgur.com/nIodUGD.png" style="width:500px" />
 * Why don't UDP/TCP use process IDs rather than definw port numbers?
     * Process IDs are specific to OS, therefore use process IDs make the protocol dependent to OS.
 Also a process should can set up multiple channels.